 Twigs are green, often with purplish tones and when very young, whitish, with white lenticels, mostly hairless, ringed at the leaf nodes from leaf scars that meet at a raised point.
 Terminal buds are light colored with hair, lateral buds are tight to the twig.

-Seed: Female flowers mature to a one-seeded samara with a broad curved finely veined wing, 1 to 1-1/2 inches long that is paired with another, green initially and turning brown.
+Seed: Female flowers mature to a one-seeded samara with a broad curved finely veined wing, 1 to 1-1/2 inches long that is paired with another, green initially then turning brown.
 The young samaras can vary in color with the local ecotype of the tree.
 The angle of joining of the pair is very acute.
 These mature in the fall and often persist on the tree into winter.
 They are wind dispersed.
 Trees require about 8 to 11 years to produce a quantity of seed.

 Names: The genus, Acer, is the Latin word for 'maple'.
-The species name, negundo, is an old reference to an Asian species, Vitex negundo, that resembles this species.
+The species name, negundo, is an old reference to an Asian species, Vitex negundo, that resembles this North American species.
 The alternate common name of Ash-leaved Maple refers to the leaves resembling the ash tree compound leaves.
 In older literature the tree was classified as Negundo fraxinifolium.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Botanists have recently move the maples into the Sapindaceae family from the older Aceraceae family.

 Below: Twigs often have a purplish tone.
 1st photo - a fall twig, note the tight lateral buds and the leaf scar at the bottom that almost encircles the twig.
 2nd photo - spring buds with fine hair on the bud scales.
-3rd photo - Mature bark becomes deeply furrowed, but no diamond pattern.

 Below: The compound leaves have variable shapes, with 3 to 5 leaflets - the only maple with divided leaves.
-3rd photo - The developing winged samaras; below - mature samaras in the fall.
+3rd photo - The developing winged samaras; 4th photo below - mature samaras in the fall.
 Note the very acute angle between the pair.